Get ready to borrow

-Choose a type of interest rate and repayment option
+Your interest rate and repayment options

 Interest is the cost you’re charged for borrowing money.
 When you pay back a loan, you pay it back with interest, so you end up paying back more than you borrowed.